The Best Questions to Ask in a Job Interview

 • How is success in the position measured?
 What performance metrics are most closely evaluated by management?

-• Does the workflow tend to fluctuate on an annual or seasonal basis?
+• Does the workflow tend to fluctuate annually or seasonally?

-• What is the expected or required ratio of time working at the office vs. WFH?
+• What is the expected or required ratio of time working at the office versus from home?
 (Note: When asking this question, emphasize your flexibility for different work schedules.)

-• Whom does the position report to directly and indirectly?
+• Who does the position report to directly and indirectly?
 What is the expected level of contact or collaboration?

 • Is the role more independent or collaborative?
-If the latter, which team members or departments would I be partnering with most often?
+If the latter, which team members or departments would I partner with most?

-The sample questions above can be a quick reference anytime you prepare for an interview.
-But always view them against your preliminary research and try to frame them accordingly in your conversation with the interviewer.
+Always view these questions in light of your research and frame them accordingly.
 Below are two examples of how you could phrase a question in the context of research you’ve done:

-• In looking over your corporate website, I was struck by the detail that you’ve expanded to five new markets in the past three years.
-Would you say that’s the biggest change in your time with the company so far?
+• In looking over your corporate website, I was struck by your expansion to five new markets in the past three years.
+Is that the biggest change in your time with the company so far?

 • I saw on the careers page that your company has a quarterly plan for formal staff training and development.
 Can you tell me more about how this plan works and how it applies to this department’s schedule?